aqlaboratory/openfold/README.md

 multi-node distributed training, validation, and so on.
 For more information, consult PyTorch Lightning documentation and the `--help` flag of the training script.

-If you're using your own MSAs or MSAs from the RODA repository, make sure that the `alignment_dir` contains one directory per chain and that each of these contains alignments (.sto, .a3m, and .hhr) corresponding to that chain.
-You can use `scripts/flatten_roda.sh` to reformat RODA downloads in this way.

 Note that, despite its variable name, `mmcif_dir` can also contain PDB files or even ProteinNet .core files.
 To emulate the AlphaFold training procedure,